 We know.
 It’s easier said than done but finding ways to relax can help tame stress.
 Cue up a meditation app, or if the thought of sitting still makes you want to run in the other direction, take a few deep breaths, which is your body’s natural stress relief ball.8 For example, breathe in for a count of five, filling up your chest and belly, and exhale for a count of five.
 Repeat a few cycles.

-Sometimes you need relief right away.
-Talk to your doctor about medication to help control your pain, like Voltaren, a topical nonsteroidal anti-inflammatory drug (NSAID) that provides targeted pain relief from arthritis.
+Talk to your doctor about medication to help control your pain, like Voltaren, a topical nonsteroidal anti-inflammatory drug (NSAID) that provides targeted pain relief from arthritis to help get you moving and grooving again.

 We all need a little extra help from time to time.
 If you’re having trouble halting negative thoughts and feelings, consider seeing a mental health counselor.